 Keep a straight back throughout the entire movement.

-View as a Web Story
+View article as a Google Web Story

 5 At-home Dumbbell workouts to get stronger and leaner